 Combating this type of high-profile, politically-motivated breach requires a particular set of skills.
 The Department of Homeland Security's cyber security task force has a wide range of job openings for qualified technicians.
 Skills that are perennially in demand at the DHS include cyber-security risk analysis, vulnerability assessment, digital forensics & investigation, network & systems engineering, and cyber incident response.
 These are the very same skills sought-after at large corporations that employ in-house cyber security teams.

-The department also administers a number of paid internships and fellowships that aim to instill the specific skill sets that homeland cyber security positions require.
+The department also administers a number of internships and fellowships that aim to instill the specific skill sets that homeland cyber security positions require.
 DHS interns receive hands-on training in malicious code analysis, computer forensics, incident handling, software assurance, network intrusion detection and prevention.
 These skills are also useful for IT security specialists who wish to work in counter-terrorism.

 In late 2012, the governor of South Carolina was forced to announce that taxpayer data files (including 3.6 million Social Security numbers as well as credit card & debit card data of close to 400,000 citizens) was stolen from Department of Revenue computers by an "international hacker."
 Although none of the public's funds were accessed and few of the Social Security numbers have resurfaced under suspicious circumstances, this attack put state leaders in an uncomfortable spot and uncovered myriad vulnerabilities in vital state-run data centers.